charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 - Implement and execute memory/computation benchmarks comparing baseline and custom attention (using torch.cuda.max_memory_allocated() as described in the approach)
 - Create visualization comparing attention patterns between baseline and custom models to demonstrate what the model is actually learning
-- Fix model with NSA attention, fix model with Performer attention, and implement model with Kerformer attention
+- Fix context length issues in NSA implementation, and finish Kerformer implementation
+- Empirically compare all the created models

 ## **ACT**